 CDM is the 100% owner of the Santa Cecilia Property which covers 3,251 hectares of claims in the Maricunga District of Chile.
-The eastern claim boundary of the Santa Cecilia Project lies adjacent to Exeter Resources Ltd.'s Caspiche Project claims.
-The Caspiche Project has published measured and indicated resources of 21.3 million ounces of gold, 5.3 billion pounds of copper and 48.4 million ounces of silver.
-The measured and indicated resource is based on 1,316 Mt (million metric ton) at a grade of 0.50 g/t gold (grams per metric ton) and 1.14 g/t of silver including 1,217 Mt at a grade of 0.18% copper.
-The Santa Cecilia Property and the Caspiche Project are both close to the Kinross Maricunga gold mine 16 kilometres to the north and to the Barrick/Kinross Cerro Casale gold/copper project 14 kilometres to the south.
-All are part of Chile's prolific Maricunga gold and copper porphyry district.
+The eastern claim boundary of the Santa Cecilia Project lies adjacent to the Caspiche Project claims which are 100% owned by Exeter Resource Corporation ("Exeter").
+The Santa Cecilia Property and Exeter's Caspiche Project are both close to the Kinross Maricunga gold mine 16 kilometres to the north and to the Barrick/Kinross Cerro Casale gold/copper project 14 kilometres to the south.
+All are part of Chile's prolific Maricunga gold and copper porphyry district.1

 Under the terms of the Letter Agreement, the Corporation has the opportunity to acquire at least 65.6% of CDM by conducting a diamond drilling campaign consisting of a minimum of 7,200 metres estimated to cost approximately US \$4,000,000, of which the Corporation is committed to fund 65.6% (estimated US \$2,624,000) over a two year period commencing July 1, 2011.
+This agreement was extended to July, 2013 by amendment and further amended in October, 2012 to include additional geophysical studies estimated to cost approximately US\$430,000.

-The Corporation will engage a qualified engineering firm to supervise the drilling campaign on Santa Cecilia.
+The Corporation has engaged a qualified engineering firm to supervise the drilling campaign on Santa Cecilia.
 This firm will also update NI 43-101 technical reports on Cerro Grande Mining Corporation's other projects and Santa Cecilia on completion of the drilling campaign.